Counseling and Psychological Services

 Harrison School of Pharmacy student-pharmacists and graduate students have access to counseling and psychological services when they feel they need assistance.

-On the Auburn campus, Kevin Feiszli maintains an office on the fourth floor of the Walker Building.
+On the Auburn campus, Lindsay Kramer can be found in Cary Hall in the Auburn University Psychological Services Center.
 Students in Mobile have access to University of South Alabama’s Counseling and Testing Services.
 To schedule an appointment, call 251-460-7051 or visit www.southalabama.edu/departments/counseling/.
 For other resources in Mobile visit www.southalabama.edu/departments/counseling/resourcesaz.html.
 Students may also contact Melissa Webb for more information.

-Feiszli is a doctoral candidate in the Auburn Clinical Psychology program.
-For his part-time work in HSOP, he has an office on the fourth floor of our building and is available to meet with students to confidentially discuss any issues.
+Kramer is a doctoral candidate in the Auburn Clinical Psychology program.
 If students have a spouse or significant other, both are welcome to attend a session together.

 Doctoral Candidate, Auburn Department of Psychology